 With Chrome extension TooManyTabs, you can choose exactly which tabs to temporarily close.
-Use the extension to close the tabs and reopen them in the exact same place so you can easily pick up where you left off.
-Not only is this handy for limiting how much RAM Chrome uses, it also makes it easier to stay focused with fewer tabs open.
+Use the extension to close the tabs and reopen them in the same place so you can easily pick up where you left off.
+This handy for limiting how much RAM Chrome uses while making it easier to stay focused with fewer tabs open.

 Suspend All Tabs

 The Great Suspender gives you quite extensive control over how tabs are suspended.
-You can select certain sites to never be suspended, so if you always need your email inbox open in a browser, The Great Suspender is a good option.
-To reload a suspended tab, just click anywhere in the window.
+You can whitelist specific sites, so if you always need your email inbox open in a browser, The Great Suspender is a good option.
+To reload a suspended tab, click anywhere in the window.